DucManhPhan/DucManhPhan.github.io/_posts/2019-12-20-caching-in-the-distributed-system.md

         For example:
         - Using redis sentinel and redis cluster.

+    - We can use these distributed caches for the distributed locking to coordinate between multiple tasks.

     Drawbacks of this approach:
     - It takes the round-trip time between the application server and the distributed cache.